 Proportion of adults screening positive for risky drinking based on scoring 5+ on AUDIT-C or 8+ on the full AUDIT.
-Shaded areas represent 95% Confidence Intervals.

 Data from the Alcohol Toolkit Study

 Further analysis of the ATS data, presented in the appendix to this report, shows, in line with the wider evidence, that overall alcohol consumption has increased even though lower risk drinkers may be drinking less on average.
 However, we are not only interested in differential changes in drinking during the pandemic by pre-pandemic drinking level, but also by sociodemographic variables - age, sex and socioeconomic position.